 I’m not talking about co-washing.
 When it comes to maintaining or establishing a healthy scalp, shampooing your scalp is important.
 When your scalp begins to itch more than usual or you have lots of flakes in your hair, that’s a typical sign that you need to clean your scalp.
 I recommend using shampoos that are sulfate free.
 Some natural, safe alternatives to shampooing are using Soap Nuts which have been used as a more gentle way to clean hair for centuries in India.
 African Black Soap is another alternative to using your traditional shampoo.
 I love this one because it adds so many awesome benefits to your scalp because of its anti-fungal and anti-bacterial properties.
 So those of you suffering from dandruff and itching would do well with this stuff.

 I honestly can’t stress enough how important this step is!
 Scalp massaging has tons of benefits to your scalp health and your overall health in general.
-A simple 5 minute a day scalp massage does not only relax you but also promotes hair growth.
+A simple 5-minute-a-day scalp massage not only relaxes you but also promotes hair growth.
 Scalp massaging stimulates circulation, which allows blood flow and oxygen to the skin on your scalp.
 Scalp massaging also removes mild debris from your scalp to allow for proper airflow.
 By distributing the natural oils your sebaceous glands produce through scalp massaging, you can also add shine to dull strands.